-During the BYU-Idaho Devotional on May 16, 2017, Elder Eduardo Gavarret, a general seventy of The Church of Jesus Christ of Latter-day Saints, spoke with students about the importance of seeking knowledge and serving God.
+During the BYU-Idaho Devotional on May 16, 2017, Elder Eduardo Gavarret, a General Authority Seventy of The Church of Jesus Christ of Latter-day Saints, spoke with students about the importance of seeking knowledge and serving God.

 In an interview, Elder Gavarret said he had many thoughts on what to speak on but he felt knowledge and service were the best.

 "I asked a couple of my companions if they had any suggestions for the talk," said Elder Gavarett.
 "Ideas came to me in this process and a strong impression came to me.
 One word came to me about this devotional and it was knowledge."